||Harry S Truman (D)

 ▲Monday, May 1

-A new Massachusetts law goes into effect banning segregation of the state’s National Guard.
-Maj.
-Gen. William H. Harrison, state adjunct general, tells reporters that according to National Guard records, there were never any rules mandating segregation.
-But that doesn’t explain the presence of the all-black 272nd Field Artillery unit.
+A new law goes into effect banning segregation in the state’s National guard.
+As it turns out, according to Maj.
+Gen. William H. Harrison, state adjunct general, there were never any rules mandating segregation.
+But that doesn’t explain why there’s an all-black 272nd Field Artillery unit.
 Nor does it explain the fact that there are no African-Americans assigned to any of the other Guard units.
-Harrison says that none of the 272nd’s 395 officers and enlisted men have requested disbandment or transfer so far, while Inspector General Timothy J. Regan, Jr., claims that the men of the 272nd “desire their own organizations.”
+Harrison says that none of the 272nd’s 395 officers and enlisted men have requested disbandment or transfer so far.
+Inspector General Timothy J. Regan, Jr., claims that the men of the 272nd “desire their own organizations.”
 The Boston NAACP urges that the Guard adopt an active program of integration.

 Thousands of black and “colored” (Asian and mixed-race) South Africans go out on general strike to protest proposed legislation to implement a rigid system of racial classification and physical segregation known as Apartheid.
 Police in Alexandra and Henoni Townships near Johannesburg fire into crowds of black anti-apartheid demonstrators, killing 19 and injuring 38.